muru825/muru825.github.io/_pages/about.md

   - /about.html
 ---

+---
-Hello!
-I’m Murari Ganesan, a senior at the University of California, Berkeley, where I study Data Science and Economics.
-I’m passionate about using data to tackle real-world challenges—whether that’s uncovering insights through causal econometric models or building predictive machine-learning tools.
-I’ve become fluent in Python, R, SQL, Java and C++, and I enjoy working across the entire data pipeline: gathering and cleaning datasets, designing experiments, and translating results into clear recommendations.
+I'm a senior at the University of California, Berkeley, where I study Data Science and Economics, advised by [Prof. Serina Chang](https://serinachang5.github.io/).
+I’m interested in exploring how Machine Learning can be applied in social science contexts.

-Beyond technical skills, I thrive in collaborative, interdisciplinary environments.
-Looking ahead, I plan to pursue a Ph.D., either in computer science or economics.

-## Site still under construction
+**Areas of Interest: Computational Social Science, Natural Language Processing, Computational Precision Health**

+## Current Project

+I'm currently working with [Prof. Serina Chang](https://serinachang5.github.io/) exploring how LLMs (or AI in general) can predict public opinions on current events.